quarkscript/xe303c12_play_linux/README.md

 Some kernel packages placed at [releases](https://github.com/quarkscript/xe303c12_play_linux/releases).

-My suggestion how to use  the script from installed x86_64 (x86) Kali Linux with Linux Kernel source 5.15.5
+My suggestion how to use  the script from installed x86_64 (x86) Kali Linux with Linux Kernel source 5.15.5 or from installed Devuan linux x86_64 for xe303c12-devuan-armhf-linux
 ```#!/bin/bash

 # enable network